FellowTraveler/flexiai/flexiai/examples/Instructions and functions examples/assistant_using_csv.md

 - **Top P**: 0.8

+---

-#### JSON function to add to the Assistant on OpenAI or Azure OpenAI services
+#### JSON Function to Add to the Assistant on OpenAI or Azure OpenAI Services

 ```json
 {
   "name": "identify_person",